PokeMiners/pogo_assets/README.md

 # Pokemon GO Assets

-Repository of all mined assets including sprites, sounds, and news items.
+Repository of all mined assets, including sprites, sounds, and news items.
 This repo is organized based on category and is a combination of downloaded/remote assets and assets found inside the APK.

 ## Folder Structure

 ### Images

 All 2D images of all assets that we mine are located here.
-Assets are organized based on category such as `Pokemon`, `Items`, `Backgrounds`, etc.
+Assets are organized based on the category, such as `Pokemon`, `Items`, `Backgrounds`, etc.

 ### 3D Assets

 All 3D models and their textures (if present) of all assets that we mine are located here.
-Assets are organized based on category such as `Pokemon`, `Items`, `Clothing`, etc.
+Assets are organized based on the category, such as `Pokemon`, `Items`, `Clothing`, etc.

 ### Sounds